If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Commercial or industrial production of almond milk is quite complex and takes a number of steps before the final product is packaged and delivered to the stores.
 The factory makes use of professional and highly sophisticated equipment that guarantees a good quality product with a longer shelf life.

-Some of the steps followed in industrial production of almond milk include:
+Some of the steps followed in the industrial production of almond milk include:

 Step 1: Grinding